 Brooks College House would not exist without the people (students, faculty, and staff alike) that make it the vibrant community that it is.
 As with each of the College Houses, students who are assigned to Brooks College House enjoy the unique opportunities provided by both its physical commons and residence halls, as well as by the close-knit community that resides within them.

-Students have the opportunity as early as the beginning of their first year to become active members of Brooks College House by running for positions on the House Congress, joining committees, or by simply submitting ideas to their elected student leaders about how to improve any and every aspect of the House.
+Brooksians, as they are called, have the opportunity as early as the beginning of their first year to become leaders within the House by running for positions on the House Congress, joining committees, or by simply submitting ideas to their elected student leaders about how to improve any and every aspect of the House.
 No idea is too big or too small, and Brooks House members prove each and every year that they are some of the most active and engaged members of the F&M community.
-The 2011-2012 academic year, for example, marks the first time that the President of the Diplomatic Congress (the College-wide student government structure) is not a member of Brooks College House.